-The North Sails sailmaking company sets up in Lorient
+The North Sails sailmaker sets up in Lorient

 A floor dedicated to sail service

 North Sails' new premises have a floor area of 500 m².
 It is entirely dedicated to service activities.
-"There are no plans to make sails for boats there.
-The objective is to always have 2 people on site.
-These will be people from the Vannes team who live towards Lorient and who will also be avoided travelling.
-This allows us to keep the same contact persons with the customers.
+"There are no plans to manufacture sails for boats here.
+The aim is to always have two people on site.
+They will be people from the Vannes team who live towards Lorient and who will also be spared the need to travel.
+This allows us to keep the same contact with the customers.
 The principle is to always have one person in the design office and one salesperson.
 Eventually, the floor in Lorient should replace our 2nd building that we rent in Vannes.
-The IMOCA sails can be handled in Lorient, while the Ultim will remain managed in Vannes."
+The IMOCA sails will be able to be treated in Lorient, while the Ultim will remain managed in Vannes"

 Service also for boaters

-The establishment of a North Sails service sail factory in Lorient does not satisfy the offshore racers.
-"There were no more sailmakers present in Lorient for the service.
-When our arrival was announced, there were already yachtsmen from the port of Kernevel who came to see us for sail repairs" explains Philippe Touet.
-Although sailing is mainly recognised in the racing and regatta world, it continues to see yachting as a potential for growth.
-"The 1st assembly with shipyards such as Outremer, Gunboat, Marsaudon or IDB Marine corresponds to our marketing image.
-We're also going to make the next sails for the schooner Tara" concludes Philippe Touet.
+The establishment of a North Sails service sail factory in Lorient does not satisfy offshore racers.
+"There was no longer a sailmaker present in Lorient for the service.
+When we announced our arrival, there were already yachtsmen from the port of Kernevel who came to see us for sail repairs," explains Philippe Touet.
+If the sailmaking industry is mainly recognized in the racing and regatta world, it continues to consider yachting as a potential for growth.
+"The first assembly with shipyards such as Outremer, Gunboat, Marsaudon or IDB Marine corresponds to our marketing image.
+We are also going to make the next sails for the schooner Tara" concludes Philippe Touet.